gizinski-jacek/fia-decisions/README.md

   - Upload PDF file of a missing penalty
   - Send information about missing penalty
   - Contact site owner about any other issue
+- CMS panel to:
-- Simple CMS to view, accept or delete existing or uploaded penalties
+  - Browse, accept and delete penalties
+  - Force penalties update using API worker
+  - Update supported series data (FIA documents page URL)
 - Responsive and adjustable UI
 - Built with RWD in mind